What is Ally of the Year?

 - Count It!
 Lock It!
 Drop It! which encourages community members to count their medications and provides home medicine lock boxes to community members and permanent medicine disposal bins at local police departments

-- Youth Ambassadors Coalition (YAC) at all 3 high schools in the county and hopefully all of the middle schools very soon
+- Youth Ambassadors Coalition (YAC) at all 3 high schools and a number of middle schools in the county

 - GenerationRx, an education and awareness curriculum aimed at teaching youth and adults about the dangers of prescription medications